2003scape/rscsundae/doc/features.md

 * Should be impossible for players to walk through aggressive NPCs.
 * Quest list is broken on 204.

+### Other bugs

+* When using a bar on an anvil that's some distance away, the script can hang for a few seconds

 Content
 -------